kubeflow/website/content/en/docs/started/installing-kubeflow.md

   </table>
 </div>

-## Raw Kubeflow Manifests
+### Kubeflow Manifests

-The raw Kubeflow Manifests are aggregated by the [Manifests Working Group](https://github.com/kubeflow/community/tree/master/wg-manifests) and are intended to be used as the **base of packaged distributions**.
+The Kubeflow Manifests are aggregated by the Manifests Working Group and are intended to be used as the **base of packaged distributions**.

+Kubeflow Manifests contain all Kubeflow Components, Kubeflow Central Dashboard, and other Kubeflow applications that comprise the **Kubeflow Platform**.
+This installation is helpful when you want to try out the end-to-end Kubeflow Platform capabilities.

-Advanced users may choose to install the manifests for a specific Kubeflow version by following the instructions in the `README` of the [`kubeflow/manifests`](https://github.com/kubeflow/manifests) repository.
+Users may choose to install the manifests for a specific Kubeflow version by following the instructions in the `README` of the [`kubeflow/manifests`](https://github.com/kubeflow/manifests) repository.

 - [**Kubeflow 1.8:**](/docs/releases/kubeflow-1.8/)